-Since being introduced to the world stage by US explorer Hiram Bingham in 1911, this former citadel has captured the minds of adventurers and travellers across the globe.
+Since being introduced to the world stage by US explorer Hiram Bingham in 1911, this former citadel has captured the minds of adventurers and travelers across the globe.
 It’s not hard to see why.
-Sitting atop a mountain saddle at 2,492 metres (8,165 feet) of elevation and ringed by sky-spearing peaks, its location is sublime.
+Sitting atop a mountain saddle at 2,492 meters (8,165 feet) of elevation and ringed by sky-spearing peaks, its location is sublime.

-And that’s not to mention the remarkably precise stonemasonry of the vast terraces and temples that characterise what is believed to have been both a ceremonial and agricultural centre.
+And that’s not to mention the remarkably precise stonemasonry of the vast terraces and temples that characterize what is believed to have been both a ceremonial and agricultural center.

 17. Follow in the footsteps of the Inca elite along the Inca trail

-This trail generally takes four days to complete and is strenuous thanks to the altitude, which peaks at 4,215 metres (13,828 feet).
+This trail generally takes four days to complete and is strenuous thanks to the altitude, which peaks at 4,215 meters (13,828 feet).
 Joining a guided tour is a requirement; read our extensive guide on what you need to know before hiking the Inca Trail to find the best company for you, and who will handle all of the logistics, including food and accommodation.
-We recommend Alpaca Expeditions, who offer a 5% discount if you mention Worldly Adventurer.

 18. Get beyond the beaten trail on the Salkantay

 While the Inca trail is undoubtedly one of the most famous hikes in all of South America, the route itself has suffered as a result of its popularity.
 Numbers are capped at 500 people per day but even then, it can feel busy and far from the magical trekking experience you might have imagined.